- Your name, location and contact details.

 Continue reading “What to Include in Your Freelance Portfolio (except for the obvious)”

 Whenever you’re applying for a graphic design contract, and you are asked to send samples of your past works, what do you do?
 How do you respond to this kind of request?
-Do you present them with links to your Behance or Dribble profiles?
+Can you present them with links to your Behance or Dribble profiles?
 These two are platforms where your clients can browse through and discover other designers to award their contracts.
 Or probably you present them a bunch of graphic design images attached to an email?
 Of course, this will portray you as an amateur.
 In this article, we discuss Steps For Creating The Perfect Graphic Design Portfolio.

 Continue reading “Steps For Creating The Perfect Graphic Design Portfolio”